 Pathways through the major

-A major in European Studies requires at least 36 senior credit points, including at least 6 credit points at 3000 level from core units of study (or approved electives at 3000 level), and up to 12 senior credit points from European and Middle Eastern Languages (French Studies, German Studies, Italian Studies, Byzantine and Modern Greek Studies, Spanish and Latin American Studies, Modern Hebrew, Arabic Language and Cultures) or other approved electives.
+A major in European Studies requires at least 36 senior credit points, including at least 6 credit points at 3000 level from core units of study (or approved electives at 3000 level).
+Up to 12 senior credit points may be taken from European and Middle Eastern Languages (French Studies, German Studies, Italian Studies, Byzantine and Modern Greek Studies, Spanish and Latin American Studies, Modern Hebrew, Arabic Language and Cultures) or other approved electives.

 The units of study for the major can be found in the Table A unit of study table for European Studies.
 The table shows units of study on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the departmental website.